Baboy PHPigs

 Boar150-250 kg10-15 L15-20 L

-For every degree above the pig's comfort zone:
+Research on heat stress in tropical pig farms shows that for every degree above the pig's comfort zone:

-• Feed intake drops by 80–100 grams per day per pig
+• Feed intake drops by 80-100 grams per day

-• Water consumption increases
+• Water consumption increases proportionally

-• Skin tenting: Pinch the skin on the shoulder.
-If it stays tented for more than 2 seconds, the pig is dehydrated.
+• Skin tenting: pinch the skin on the shoulder.
+If it stays tented for more than 2 seconds, the pig is dehydrated

 • Sunken eyes